Zzhu17/Demand_Forecast_Analysis/README.md

 - Strongest weekday: Tuesday (avg 181.1 orders)
 - Volatility change (7d std): 381.7%

+## Forecasting Approach
+Time-series forecasting models are trained on historical demand data.
+Model selection prioritizes:
+- Interpretability
+- Stability
+- Ease of operational integration

+Rather than optimizing for a single metric, the focus is on forecast behavior under different demand conditions.

+## Evaluation Metrics
+Forecast accuracy is evaluated using standard error metrics:
+- MAE
+- MAPE

+These metrics are used to compare forecast performance, not as the sole decision criterion.

 ## Forecast Summary
 Short-term expectations (from `reports/insights.md`):
 - 7d avg: ~300 orders/day